Nelinho/ng-recaptcha/README.md

 * `size`
 * `tabIndex`
 * `badge`
+* `handleError` -> if true (default is false, the reCaptcha handles errors automatically) enable manual error callback, see additional info in onError() Event.

 They are all pretty well described either in the [reCAPTCHA docs](https://developers.google.com/recaptcha/docs/display), or in the [invisible reCAPTCHA docs](https://developers.google.com/recaptcha/docs/invisible), so I won't duplicate it here.